mmichlin66/mimbl/web/guide/component-types.md

 class Parent extends mim.Component
 {
-    private data = ["a", "b", "c"];
+    @mim.trigger private data = ["a", "b", "c"];

     public render(): any
     {
         return <div>{this.data.map( s => <Child key={s} s={s} />)}</div>
     }

-    public addItem( s: string, insertAt: number = 0)
+    public addItem(s: string, insertAt: number = 0)
     {
-        data.splice( insertAt, 0, s);
+        this.data.splice(insertAt, 0, s);
-        this.updateMe();
     }
 }
 ```

 In many cases, choosing a unique key for a component is not difficult because it may reflect some unique property of a data element that the component represents.
 There are cases, however, when there is no such property and the keys should be actively managed by the Parent component to be created and remain unique.
-For example, in our simple case the key is just the string from the data array; but what if these strings are not unique?
+For example, in our simple case, the key is just the string from the data array; but what if these strings are not unique?

 Let's now implement the same functionality with an independent `Child` component: